linc01n/Daily-Apple/README.md

 License
 -------

-You may use Daily Apple under the terms of the MIT License and the GNU General Public License (GPL) Version 2
+You may use Daily Apple under the terms of the MIT License

 Credit
 ------